Berlin

 What makes this hotel unique

-• Washing machine and tumble dryer in each unit, ideal for stays > 5 nights
+• Washing machine and dryer in every unit, ideal for stays > 5 nights

 • Private balconies with Weinbergsweg view, effective double glazing